Canonical vine copula trees with mixed marginals

 The full documentation for the mixedvines package is available at Read the Docs.

-The package is compatible with Python 2.7 and 3.x and additionaly requires NumPy and SciPy.
+The package requires Python 3.10 or greater and additionally requires NumPy and SciPy.

 To install the mixedvines package, run:

 Suppose that data are given in a NumPy array samples with shape (n, d), where n is the number of samples and d is the number of elements per sample.
 First, specify which of the elements are continuous.
 If, for instance, the distribution has three elements and the first and last elements are continuous whereas the second element is discrete:

 To fit a mixed vine to the samples:

 from mixedvines.mixedvine import MixedVine vine = MixedVine.fit(samples, is_continuous)

 vine is now a MixedVine object.
 To draw samples from the distribution, calculate their density and estimate the distribution entropy in units of bits:

 samples = vine.rvs(size=100) logpdf = vine.logpdf(samples) entropy, standard_error_mean = vine.entropy(sem_tol=1e-2)

 To manually construct and visualize a simple mixed vine model: